-Shipping from the City of Washington to Indiana
+Shipping from the State of Washington to Indiana

-Shipping to the City of Washington to Indiana
+Shipping to the State of Washington to Indiana

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.